scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--log-dir` (string, file path):

 Specifies the directory in which system logs are kept.
-If `""` is passed in, the logging directory defaults to `"~/.gecko/logs"`.
+Defaults to `"$HOME/.gecko/logs"`.

 `--network-id` (string):